11outof11 - A Blog For Business Owners Looking To Grow

 • The competition for keywords during the auction process is also an influencer.

-• The average CPC is between $1 and $2 on the Google Search Network.
+• The overall average CPC for Google ads is between $1 and $2 on the Google Search Network, a range that has remained mostly the same since 2022.

-• The average CPC is under $1 on the Google Display Network.
+• Some ads still cost under $1 on the Google Display Network.

 LinkedIn Ads Cost